BriceChivu/Products_damage_claims/README.md

-# Damage claims analysis
+# Exploratory Data Analysis on damaged products claims

 ### 1. Introduction
 With millions of units shipped every year, handling issues leading to product damages are inevitable.
-But can we get insights from past claims to better understand the root causes of those issues?
+Can we get insights from past claims to better understand the root causes of those issues? <br/>
 What consignees are claiming the most?
 What kind of products are mostly affected?
-Can we improve our packaging method? <br/>
+Should we improve our packaging method? <br/>
 Let's try to use our past data to shine some light on this matter!

 ### 2. Problem statement
 Our goal here is double: we want to better understand claims linked to damaged products, and we want at last to take actions to reduce those claims. <br/>
 First, we will pull the data, clean it, and rearrange it.
-Afterwards, we will look to plot some graphs using Tableau.
+Afterwards, we will plot graphs using Tableau.

 ### 3. Data cleaning
 Let's first pull the data and clean it.